francisfjin/geospatial-classif/README.md

 ## Problem

-Project addresses socioeconomic mobility amongst children in minority communities across America geographically.
-Using Binary and Multi-label Classification machine learning methods, the model predicts the level of future socioeconomic mobility of children in a community using a variety of social, educational, and economic attributes.
-The project highlights the most important community factors contributing to successful upward mobility using Feature Engineering, and deploys interactive visualizations to portray the results.
+Project addresses the geographical variations in socioeconomic mobility amongst children in minority communities across America.
+Using Binary and Multi-label Classification machine learning methods, the model predicts the level of future socioeconomic mobility in a community using a variety of social, educational, and economic attributes.
+The project highlights the most important factors contributing to successful upward mobility using Feature Engineering, and deploys interactive visualizations with Plotly to portray the results.

 ## Data